-This blog post is going to finish off with the current subject of music with a story about seeing the Riffs.
+This blog post is going to finish off with the current subject of music, with a story about seeing the Riffs.
 A British SKA band.

-A Gig and a Pub.
+A gig and a pub

-The first band started and the crowds fill the room and space starts to get limited.
-This warm up band was a band similar to Pulp, the band Jarvis Cocker fronts.
+The first band started and the crowds fill the room, and space starts to get limited.
+This warm-up band was a band similar to Pulp, the band Jarvis Cocker fronts.
 Not really my cup-of-tea but everyone needs a chance.
 They played their set and finished quicker than it felt.

-A Change of Audience.
+A change of audience

-A great night.
+A great night!

 Barrel roll forward about 20 years and I see the Riffs are back in Aylesbury.
 This is a must, but who will want to go?
 I have a cousin in Aylesbury and I ask him and he jumps at the chance.
-We meet in town for a couple of shandies pre gig and a bite to eat before we head to the venue.
-It’s winter and we’re walking down the Buckingham Road past the Buckingham Arms I recall to my cuz the first time I saw this band.
-We carry on with a cold head wind blowing but determination takes hold.
+We meet in town for a couple of shandies pre-gig and a bite to eat before we head to the venue.
+It’s winter and we’re walking down the Buckingham Road past the Buckingham Arms.
+I recall to my cuz the first time I saw this band.
+We carry on with a cold headwind blowing but determination takes hold.
 Kerbs, camber, undulating terrain are all experienced on this journey but I know it’s going to be worth it…….